Home Education: A Successful Educational Experiment?

 These facts endorse the idea that learning and behavioural problems often arise because subjects are offered at an unsuitable moment or manner, in an environment which is not safe for the pupil (Armstrong, 2000, p.
 13; Meighan, 2001; Holt & Farenga, 2003 p.167).

-Home-education is especially suitable for children with learning problems, ADD and ADHD, children who are autistic or inexplicable slow at school, who suffer from chronic diseases, or are physically limited or handicapped.
-Research shows that learning programs tuned towards the individual, flexibility, one-on-one approaches, and the fact that home-education is very efficient, makes it an excellent choice for special pupils (Ray, 2004b, p.11).
+Home education is especially suitable for children with learning problems, ADD and ADHD, children who are autistic or inexplicably slow at school, who suffer from chronic diseases, or are physically limited or handicapped.
+Research shows that learning programs tuned towards the individual, flexibility, one-on-one approaches, and the fact that home education is very efficient, makes it an excellent choice for special pupils (Ray, 2004b, p.11).